cloudmesh/cloudmesh-slurm/README.md

 (ENV3) you@yourlaptop $ cms slurm pi install as host --hosts=red,red0[1-4]
 ```

-The mount parameter is meant to have double slashes no matter the OS
-of the host.

 The `--hosts` parameter needs to include the hostnames of your
 cluster, including manager and workers, separated by comma using a
 parameterized naming scheme.